jackyzha0/jackyzha0.github.io/content/thoughts/internet computing.md

 	- A network that peers for free with some networks, but still purchases IP transit or pays for peering to reach at least some portion of the Internet
 - Tier 3 Networks
 	- A network that solely purchases transit/peering from other networks to participate in the Internet.
 Everybody else

+## User Datagram Protocol (UDP)
+1. Source Port
+2. Destination Port
+3. Length
+4. Checksum
+5. Payload

+68 is usually client, 67 is usually server

+For reliable networks (like local) where out-of-order protections of TCP are unnecessary, or for time sensitive applications (e.g. streams or calls) where lossy transmission at high speed is better than quality transmission at choppy speed.

+## Address Resolution Protocol (ARP)
+- Host broadcasts a query with an IP address: "who has IP address 130.207.160.47?"
+- Host with that IP address on the LAN will respond with appropriate MAC address.
+- Resolves IP to MAC
+- Generates an ARP Table maps IP to MAC
+- Useful because frames use MAC addresses for addressing

+## Hubs, Switches, and Routers
+1. Hub - broadcasting through cloning bits (physical layer)
+	1. Simplest and cheapest way to create a network
+	2. Lots of unnecessary traffic
+	3. Other people can see your traffic
+2. Switch - hub but it knows where other hosts are for direct addressing (link layer)
+	1. Keeps a switch table mapping interface number to MAC address
+	2. If table is initially empty, will behave like a hub and broadcast
+	3. Can start populating switch table based off of sender field from frames
+	4. Quicker than a router for internal communication (though some routers have an Ethernet switch built in)
+3. Router - glue that ties networks together (network layer)
+	1. Does NOT support broadcast
+	2. Serves as a bridge between private home network and the network of the internet provider (which can reach the rest of the internet)
+	3. Modern routers can also perform
+		1. Network address translation (NAT)
+			1. More devices than IP addresses!
+What do we do?
+			2. Home router gets assigned an IP (public IP) by the ISP
+			3. Devices connected on the local network are assigned a private IP address (usually starts with subnet mask 196.168.x.x or 10.x.x.x)
+			4. Changes the private IP address to the public address of the router (as well as the port)
+			5. Adds the mapping to the NAT forwarding table
+				1. Entries correspond to private side (192.168.1.3:42301) to public side (12.13.14.15:24604)
+			6. Does the inverse when it receives a packet
+		2. Assigning IP addresses to hosts using Dynamic Host Configuration Protocol (DHCP)
+			1. Discovery, host looks for a DHCP server
+				1. Sender is 0.0.0.0 port 68
+				2. Receiver is 255.255.255.255 port 67 (this is the broadcast address!)
+			3. Router responds with an offer valid for the next $n$ seconds
+				1. This is broadcasted (255.255.255.255) as router does not know where receiver is
+			4. Host responds with acceptance
+				1. Broadcast which address picked
+			5. Router responds OK
+				1. ACK message, still broadcast
+		3. Broadcast WiFi signal

+## Error Correction
+1. Parity Bit
+	1. Even parity is 1 if number of 1s is odd
+	2. Can detect odd number of bit flips
+3. 2D Parity Bit
+	1.
+4. Checksum
+	1. Assume data is a sequence of 16-bit integers
+	2. Addition, 1's complement sum, carry out added back in
+	3. Checksum is the 1's complement of the computed value
+	4. Compare with the received data (if same, it is ok)
+		1. Alternatively, compute the same function over the data and checksum
+5. Cyclic Redundancy Check (CRC)
+	1. Parameterized by constants G and r
+	2. r + 1 is the length of G (some power of 2)
+	3. G is the generator (arbitrary bit pattern)
+	4. Sender wants to send D
+		1. Chooses r CRC bits, R such that <D, R> is exactly divisible by G (mod 2)
+	5. Receiver knows G, divides <D, R> by G. If the remainder is non-zero an error is detected!
+	6. Can detect all burst errors less than r+1 bits, and burst errors greater than r+1 with probability 1-0.5^r

+## Access Control
+1. Half-duplex - both sides can transmit, but only one at a time
+	1. Carrier Sense Multiple Access
+		1. Listen before sending, only send if no one else is
+	2. Collision Detection
+		1. While sending, listen to see if what you are sending is garbled
+		2. If so, give up
+	3. "Try again later" uses binary exponential backoff
+		1. Random backoff between 0 and power of 2 (n increases each time)
+	4. Turn-based access control
+		1. Controlled by centralized party - polls everyone
+		2. Controlled by centralized party - passes a token between senders
+2. Full-duplex - both sides can transmit at the same time without interference